TesrabNetwork/tesrab.network/whitepaper/README.md

 Example:

-The holder of the token TNW could issue a unique token for each car by including the VIN number.
+The holder of the token TRDX could issue a unique token for each car by including the VIN number.

 Example: TRDX:19UYA31581L000000